geoffreyweal/Literature_Mining_Tutorial/README.md

 Click on each notebook below that you want to open in Google Colab.
 The notebooks are designed to be consecutively followed.

-Each time you open a Google Colab Notebook, make sure you save a copy of the notebook to your Google Drive.
-Instructions for how to do this will be given in the preamble of each notebook.

 **RECOMMENDED**: Right click each link as you go, one at a time, and load each link as a new tab in your browser.

 1. [Gathering Papers on Mass](https://colab.research.google.com/github/geoffreyweal/Literature_Mining_Tutorial/blob/main/Notebooks/iDM_LMT_1_Gathering_Literature.ipynb)